Updated June 2026

 Speed & Throughput Kaspa

 This is Kaspa's clearest advantage.
 Bitcoin processes ~7 transactions per second with 10-60 minute confirmation times.
-Kaspa processes 1 block per second (soon 10, then 100) with sub-second to single-second confirmations.
+Kaspa processes 10 blocks per second (soon 100) with sub-second confirmations.
 For everyday payments, Kaspa is dramatically more practical.

 No Orphaned Blocks Kaspa